Intravenous Gammaglobulin for Sickle Cell Pain Crises

 Experimental

-Immune Globulin Intravenous
+Intravenous Immune Globulin (IVIG)

 IVIG used in the trial is the GAMUNEX brand, at doses up through 800 mg/kg in Phase 1 and at 400mg/kg in Phase 2.

-• Drug: Immune Globulin Intravenous
+• Drug: Immune Globulin Intravenous (IVIG)

 A single dose of intravenous immune globulin or saline placebo administered within 24 hours of hospital presentation.
 The maximum dose in Phase I was 800 mg/kg.
 The dose for Phase II is 400mg/kg.